tanmaypardeshi/CSC-510-Project2-TeachersPetBot/Installation.md

   * Deployment Method => Connect your GitHub
   * App connected to GitHub => Search for the forked repository
   * Automatic Deploy => Enable Automatic Deploy (to redeploy after every commit)
-* once deployment is done do the following.